belangeo/pyo/documentation/source/compiling.rst

     python3 -m build --config-setting="--build-option=--use-jack" --config-setting="--build-option=--use-double"
     python3 -m pip install dist/pyo-1.0.6-cp311-cp311-linux_x86_64.whl

-If you want to be able to use all of pyo's gui widgets, you will need wxPython Phoenix 4.2.0 or higher.
+If you want to be able to use all of pyo's GUI widgets, you will need WxPython Phoenix 4.2.0 or higher.

-- To install wxPython with pip on linux, follow the instructions on the wxPython's `downloads <https://wxpython.org/pages/downloads/>`_ page.
+- To install WxPython with pip on Linux, follow the instructions on the WxPython's `downloads <https://wxpython.org/pages/downloads/>`_ page.

 MacOS (Homebrew)
 ----------------